exotel-products/Exoverify-2.0/README.md

 ## Android SDK Integration Steps
 1. Include the SDK library in your Android Project:
+   1. download above **exotelverify** library folder in different path
+   2. import above **exotelverify** library folder as module using following steps:

+      - File > Import Module

-   If you are using Gradle, you need to add the libray in the app level Gradle file, as shown below:
+   3. If you are using Gradle, you need to add the libray in the app level Gradle file, as shown below:

-        dependencies { implementation 'org.bitbucket.Exotel:exoverify:2.0.0' }
+        implementation project(path: ':exoverify')

+        ### Note
+        do upgrade sdk
+        - add updated sdk aar file  with in `exotelverify` folder
+        - change name and version in `exotelverify/build.gradle`

 2. A few other dependencies that you need to add are: